Aviraj55/zotHacks2019/README.md

 Afterwards, input the link to the page you got redirected to in the terminal you ran app.py twice.
 (This is because it makes two token requests for permissions).

+## TODO

+In the future, we hope to implement Genius' api so you can see the lyrics of your favorite songs.